wls503pl/advanced_foundry/CICD_Guide_for_Foundry.md

 1. Check file path: `.github/workflows/test.yml` (exact spelling)
 2. Verify YAML syntax (indentation matters!)
-3. Ensure you pushed to main/master branch
+3. Ensure you pushed to the correct branch (main/master or your configured branch)
 4. Check Actions tab for error messages
+5. Verify GitHub Actions is enabled in repository settings

 ### Tests Failing in CI but Pass Locally?